-We recently put a few questions to Beatles legend Paul McCartney about his new book, Hey Grandude!.
+We put a few questions to Beatles legend Paul McCartney about his book, Hey Grandude!.

 Even as far back as the flower power summer of 1967, when he was just 25 and stupefying TV viewers with candid drug confessions, Paul McCartney already had grandchildren on the brain.

 In one of the Beatles quaintest songs, When I’m 64, there’s a line that runs, “Grandchildren on your knee/Vera, Chuck and Dave.”